greenpau/gobgp_exporter/README.md

         Whether to enable TLS for gRPC API access.
   -gobgp.tls-ca string
         Optional path to PEM file with CA certificates to be trusted for gRPC API access.
+  -gobgp.tls-client-cert string
+        Optional path to PEM file with client certificate to be used for client authentication.
+  -gobgp.tls-client-key string
+        Optional path to PEM file with client key to be used for client authentication.
   -gobgp.tls-server-name string
         Optional hostname to verify API server as.
   -log.level string